Rivals dash to support Apple Pay for fear of losing out

 “Apple’s approach appears to be collaborative with traditional payment networks, instead of competitive, and it’s much less disruptive,” says Nathalie Reinelt, a payments expert with banking consultancy Aite Group.

 Apple Pay allows consumers using new Apple phones or soon-to-be-released tablets and smartwatches to buy things by simply holding the device up to readers installed by store merchants.
-Launched on Friday in the new iPhone 6s, it was first unveiled on Sept 9, when the giants of the credit card industry - Visa (V.N), MasterCard (MA.N) and American Express (AXP.N) - declared their commitment to making the Apple service work.
+Launched on Friday in the new iPhone 6s, it was first unveiled on Sept 9, when the giants of the credit card industry - Visa, MasterCard and American Express - declared their commitment to making the Apple service work.

 Big brand retailers have also signed up and now major banks are racing to out-do on another in promoting the service to customers, hoping to win the lion’s share of their spending and the lucrative transaction business that comes with that.

-Softcard, the U.S. consortium of top U.S. mobile network operators, AT&T (T.N) , Verizon (VZ.N) and T-Mobile USA [TUII.UL], said last week that it was working with Apple to develop a SIM-card based version in 2015.
+Softcard, the U.S. consortium of top U.S. mobile network operators, AT&T, Verizon and T-Mobile USA , said last week that it was working with Apple to develop a SIM-card based version in 2015.

-And French payments company Ingenico (INGC.PA) signed a deal this week with Loewe, the Spanish luxury handbag and fashion retailer owned by LVMH (LVMH.PA), to provide Apple Pay services for its network of 160 stores in 34 countries.
+And French payments company Ingenico signed a deal this week with Loewe, the Spanish luxury handbag and fashion retailer owned by LVMH, to provide Apple Pay services for its network of 160 stores in 34 countries.

 “Without a doubt, the rush is on to cooperate,” said Forrester Research payments analyst Denée Carrington.